-The risks of H7N9 infection mappedMay 3rd, 2013 in Diseases, Conditions, Syndromes /
+The risks of H7N9 infection mappedMay 3, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A map of avian influenza (H7N9) risk is presented in Biomed Central's open access journal Infectious Diseases of Poverty today.
 The map is comprised of bird migration patterns, and adding in estimations of poultry production and consumption, which are used to infer future risk and to advise on ways to prevent infection.